josh-stillman/devops-for-typescript-devs/README.md

 # Setup your AWS account

 Now it's time to get our frontend deployed!
-To go further in depth on a lot of the issues we'll be covering when deploying our frontend through the console, I recommend checking out Steve Kinney's great Frontend Masters course [AWS For Front-End Engineers](https://frontendmasters.com/courses/aws-v2/).
+To go further in depth on a lot of the following issues, I recommend checking out Steve Kinney's great Frontend Masters course [AWS For Front-End Engineers](https://frontendmasters.com/courses/aws-v2/).

 Setting up an AWS account is a bit more complex than you might think.
 We'll need to:
 - create the account